Differentially Private Synthetic Text Generation for Retrieval-Augmented Generation (RAG): Related Works

 Recent work instead leverages the generative capabilities of LLMs to produce DP synthetic text.
 One direction is \textit{private fine-tuning}, where an LLM fine-tuned on private data using DP-SGD generates synthetic text under DP guarantees \cite{yue23,kurakin24,yu24}.
 These methods, however, are computationally expensive due to DP-SGD and impractical for RAG, where the underlying knowledge database is periodically updated, making repeated retraining infeasible.

 Another direction is \textit{private prediction}, which applies a DP mechanism to the output token distribution when an LLM paraphrases the original text.
 This is typically implemented via \textit{subsample-and-aggregation} \cite{nissim07}, where the private dataset is divided into disjoint subsets, and non-private predictions from each subset are privately aggregated.
-Private prediction has been applied to generate a small number of texts for prompt tuning or in-context learning \cite{hong24,tang24,gao25}, while \cite{amin24} proposes generating large-scale data without assuming a specific downstream task.
-However, these methods capture only average dataset properties, which is insufficient for RAG applications.
+Private prediction has been applied to generate a small number of texts for prompt tuning or in-context learning \cite{hong24,tang24,gao25}, while \cite{amin24} proposes generating large-scale data without assuming a specific downstream task. \re{In contrast to token-level private prediction, Aug-PE \cite{aug-pe} selects LLM-generated texts whose embeddings are close to those of the private data, ensuring DP at the selection stage.} However, these methods capture only average dataset properties, which is insufficient for RAG applications.

 Accurate query answering requires synthetic data that preserves locality, i.e., the distinctive features of the original dataset.
 Current private prediction methods lack mechanisms for generating locality-aware outputs, leaving a significant gap in their applicability to RAG.
 Our method fills this gap.
 Although a recent study \cite{amin2025clusteringmedianaggregationimprove} reports that clustering improves synthetic data quality, their approach assumes public cluster centers, which is unrealistic in a private RAG setting as considered in this work.